 - Australian Government regulators such as the Australian Securities and Investments Commission, the Australian Tax Office, the Australian Transaction Reports and Analysis Centre and to other regulatory or government entities;

-- the Financial Ombudsman Service (FOS);
+- the Financial Ombudsman Service (FOS) or the Australian Financial Complaints Authority (AFCA);

 - as required by a court order (including in Family Law matters);